mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 securely when interacting with KMS since responses may include decrypted data key material (e.g. use secure malloc if available).

-All errors from the MongoClient to mongocryptd MUST be distinguished in some way (e.g. exception type) to make it easier for users to distinguish when a command fails due to auto encryption limitations.
+All errors from the MongoClient to `mongocryptd` or the `csfle` error category MUST be distinguished in some way (e.g. exception type) to make it easier for users to distinguish when a command fails due to auto encryption limitations.

 All errors from the MongoClient interacting with the key vault collection MUST be distinguished in some way (e.g. exception type) to